raspberrypilearning/the-big-minecraft-piano/worksheet.md

 	from pythonosc import udp_client
 	```

 1. Next you need to create an object that will send the message.
+Open Sound Control uses a method of communicating called [UDP](https://simple.wikipedia.org/wiki/User_Datagram_Protocol) (User Datagram Protocol).
+This is a method computers often use to talk to each other over the internet.
+You could use this to get two different Raspberry Pis to talk to each other, but your Python program and Sonic Pi script are both running on he same machine.

-OSC uses the UDP protocol.
-As you're communicating with Sonic Pi locally, you can use the *home* address of the Raspberry Pi, which is 127.0.0.1.
-Sonic Pi will be listening on port 4559.
+	As both programs are on the same Raspberry Pi,, you can use the *home* address of the Raspberry Pi to tell Python where to send the message.
+A computer always gives itself the same IP address for programs to talk to each other, which is `127.0.0.1`.

+	Messages sent using UDP, also need a port number.
+Port numbers are numbers included in messages that are sent, and let programs know that the message was meant for them.
+Sonic Pi is going to listen for messages using port number `4559`, so your Python program needs to use this port number in it's messages.

 	```python
 	sender = udp_client.SimpleUDPClient('127.0.0.1', 4559)